dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/common/event.md

-## "MISSILE_DYING"
+## E_MISSILE_DYING

-MISSILE_DYING events occur when a missile hits its maximum range and begins dying (missile misses completely).
+E_MISSILE_DYING events occur when a missile hits its maximum range and begins dying (missile misses completely).
 Its methods include:

 *   `get_player_oid()` returns the object id of the player that shot the dying missile
 *   `get_missile_oid()` returns the object id of the missile that is dying